Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 you):

 * Source and destination GDPnames (256-bit).
-* A dynamically sized buffer in which to read or store a payload, which you must treat as an opaque blob.
 * Advertisements of known GDPnames, authenticated using a certificate-based scheme, still not fully defined.
 * Probably some hints vis-a-vis client expectations such as